substratusai/kubeai/docs/papers/llm-load-balancing-at-scale.md

     * Proxied through KubeAI load balancer.
     * Routes traffic to replicas according the CHWBL strategy described above.

+### Methodology

-The benchmark was conducted using 8 replicas of vLLM each serving LLama 3.1 8B on a single L4 GPU per replica.
+The benchmark was conducted with:

+* Hardware: 8x L4 GPUs
+* Software: 8x vLLM instances
+* Model: Llama 3.1 8B
+* Dataset: Messsage threads from ShareGPT

+A new benchmark load generator was created to simulate an agentic workload.
+Multiple distinct chat completion threads were ran in parallel.
+The load generator maintained thread state: LLM response messages were captured and appended in a loop until all input messages were processed.

+### Results

 Several key performance numbers were considered: